fedluc/HSMC/README.md

 ## Running

 In order to run the program it is necessary to create an input file that is passed through the command line via the argument `-i`.
-More information about the input file are given below.
+More information about the input file is given below.
 A full list of the accepted command line arguments can be retrieved via the command line argument `--help`.

 ## Input file

-In the input file a combination of key-words and numerical values are used in order to specify the type of simulation that should be performed.
+In the input file key-words and numerical values are used in order to specify the type of simulation that should be performed.
 Empty lines are skipped, lines starting with # are treated as comments.
 For the lines that are neither empty nor comments it is assumed that

-* Each line contains at most one key-word, if this is not the case then only the first key-word in the line is read.
+* Each line contains at most one key-word, if this is not the case then only the first key-word in the line is read
-* When one key-word is specified, then all the numerical valus associated to that key-word are also specified. i.e. it is not possible to use the default value only for some numerical values.
+* When one key-word is specified, then all the numerical values associated to that key-word are also specified. i.e. it is not possible to use the default value only for some numerical values
 * All the input values are given in units in which the length are normalized to the hard-sphere diameter and the energy to k_BT, where k_B is the Boltzmann's constant and
 T is the temperature.